Kragerø Line

-The Kragerø Line (Kragerøbanen) was a 27 km long railway line between Neslandsvatn and Kragerø in Vestfold og Telemark county, Norway.
+The Kragerø Line (Kragerøbanen) was a 27 km long railway line between Neslandsvatn and Kragerø in Telemark county, Norway.
 It was opened on 2 December 1927 as part of the Sørlandet Line.
 From 10 November 1935, the Sørlandet Line was extended from Neslandsvatn to Arendal, and the Kragerø Line became a branch.
 It was mostly served with feeder trains, although a through train to Oslo was kept until the 1970s.
 Falling ridership caused the line to become closed from 1 December 1989, along with many other branch lines.
 Part of the line remains, although other parts have been demolished.

 Route

 After the line was closed, the section from Sannidal to Kragerø, roughly 7 km, was demolished to make way for a road.
 The Tangeheia Tunnel was widened and also used.
 The track remains from Sannidal to Neslandsvatn, although a bridge close to Sannidal has been moved to allow better height for the road.
 In addition, the track across five underpasses have been removed.
 The track area at Kragerø Station has been converted to a parking lot, and the engine shed has been demolished.
 The station building has been preserved.